-Please keep in mind that individual GHG reporting programs, like the California Climate Action Registry, may require certain activity data and sources of emission factors to be used in order to meet their standards for third party verification.
+Please keep in mind that individual GHG reporting programs, like the California Climate Action Registry and The Climate Registry, may require certain activity data and sources of emission factors to be used in order to meet their standards for third party verification.
 While these will usually be consistent with what is denoted as recommended, there are some exceptions.
-All activity data and emission factors accepted by CCAR are denoted in the Protocol with the following icon:
+All activity data and emission factors accepted by CCAR and The Climate Registry are denoted in the Protocol with the following icon:

-$\square$
+$\mathbf{\nabla}$

-If you are a CCAR participant, please ensure that you have used acceptable activity data and emission factors when calculating your emissions.
-In most cases, alternate activity data and emission factors would be appropriate for de minimis estimations, but not for third party verification under CCAR.
+If you are Member of CCAR or The Climate Registry, please ensure that you have used acceptable activity data and emission factors when calculating your emissions.
+In most cases, alternate activity data and emission factors would be appropriate for de minimis estimations under CCAR, but not for third party verification.
+Under The Climate Registry, alternate activity data and emission factors are generally accepted for simplified estimation methodologies.
+A complete checklist of methodologies accepted by The Climate Registry is available in Appendix D.

-Please refer to Appendices A-C for more program-specific requirements on activity data and emission factors.
+Please refer to Appendices A-D for more program-specific requirements on activity data and emission factors.